cloudflare/Cloudflare-WordPress/README.md

 ### Does the plugin work if I have Varnish enabled?
 Yes, Cloudflare works with, and helps speed up your site even more, if you have Varnish enabled.

-### Why am I getting “Cloudflare plugin requires php5-curl to be installed” error?
-Make sure that the php5-curl extension is installed on your system.

 ## Support
 ### Visit Our Knowledge Base
 Before submitting a support ticket, check out our knowledge base to see if your question has already been answered: https://support.cloudflare.com/hc/en-us/sections/200820268-Content-Management-System-CMS-